 - You have someone to rotate shifts with you.

-First of all, recognizing a baby’s sleep cues is a skill for new parents to learn.
-Every baby is different and gives different cues (why didn’t school teach us that, right?).
-With our first baby, we weren’t equipped to read any of her cues before she went straight into “purple hour.”
+First of all, recognising a baby’s sleep cues is a skill for new parents to learn.
+Every baby is different and gives different cues.
+With our first baby, we weren’t equipped to read any of her cues before she went straight to “purple hour.”

 For the Bedtime Fading Method to be effective, it’s important to have a team working together.

-Although my midwife had briefed me on bedtime routines and reading sleep cues, they sounded more predictable in books than in reality.
-It wasn’t until I was on the brink of breakdown with her purple hour during dinnertime that I found out infants finish their day around our dinnertime.
+Although my midwife had briefed me on bedtime routines and reading sleep cues, they seemed more predictable in books than in reality.
+It wasn’t until I was on the verge of a breakdown with her “purple hour” during dinnertime that I discovered infants tend to finish their day around our dinnertime.

-Then, I tried the Bedtime Fading Method, and although it didn’t work for me right away, there were improvements with a lot of patience.
+That’s when I decided to give the Bedtime Fading Method a try.
+Although it didn’t work for me immediately, I noticed gradual improvements with a lot of patience.

 Why the Bedtime Fading Method wasn’t realistic for us:

-- If I didn’t time her bedtime perfectly, my baby would either go ballistic or not want to sleep at all.
+- If I didn’t time her bedtime perfectly, my baby would either become extremely fussy or refuse to sleep altogether.

-- No matter what time we put our baby to sleep, she would cry the moment we even gestured at putting her down.
+- Regardless of the time we attempted to put our baby to sleep, she would burst into tears the moment we even hinted at putting her down.

-- No one was there to keep track of the time when we were frantically trying to calm our baby down.
+- There was no one there to help us keep track of time while we desperately tried to soothe our baby.

-- We ended up sleeping way past our own bedtimes, let alone our baby’s bedtime.
-No one was happy.
+- We frequently found ourselves staying awake well past our own bedtimes, let alone our baby’s designated bedtime.
+It was a situation where no one was content.

 The Bedtime Fading Method can be effective if:

 - You’re not breastfeeding.
-To be honest, you may not even have to sleep train this hard if you’re not breastfeeding but again, I’m an advocate of breastfeeding babies so I do not recommend compromising breastfeeding for sleep.
+To be honest, you may not even have to sleep train this hard if you’re not breastfeeding, but again, I’m an advocate of breastfeeding babies so I do not recommend compromising breastfeeding for sleep.
+(I breastfed both of mine until they were 2 and a half.
+Yup…)

 - You have an ergonomic bedding arrangement at home.